RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: RELATED WORK

-3D object detection is crucial for autonomous driving as it enables vehicles to accurately perceive and understand their surroundings, which is essential for safe navigation and decision-making.
+3D object detection is crucial for autonomous driving as it enables vehicles to accurately perceive their surroundings, which is essential for safe navigation and decision-making.
 Conventionally, this has been achieved with the help of LiDAR sensors, which, although precise, are prohibitively expensive and computationally demanding.
-To address these limitations, the field has seen a significant advancement with the application of deep learning techniques that leverage monocular cameras for 3D detection.
+To address these limitations, the field has seen a significant advancement with the application of deep learning that leverage cameras for 3D detection.
 Specifically, the development of bird’s-eye view (BEV) representations from monocular images has emerged as a promising and more cost-effective alternative.
-Techniques such as MonoLayout~\cite{c5} and Cross View~\cite{c6} demonstrate the potential of using these BEV representations to perform 3D object detection.
-Cross View, in particular, has introduced a cross-view transformation module and a context-aware discriminator to enhance results, achieving cutting-edge performance in vehicle occupancy estimation.
+Techniques such as MonoLayout~\cite{c5} and CrossView~\cite{c6} demonstrate the potential of using these BEV to perform 3D object detection.
+CrossView, in particular, has introduced a cross-view transformation module and a context-aware discriminator to enhance results, achieving cutting-edge performance in vehicle occupancy estimation.
 Nonetheless, issues such as class imbalance and low computational efficiency remain.
-The Dual-Cycled Cross-View Transformer network (DcNet)~\cite{c7} has been proposed to tackle these challenges by integrating focal loss and optimizing multi-class learning, setting new standards of performance in the field of 3D object detection for autonomous driving.
+The Dual-Cycled Cross-View Transformer network (DctNet)~\cite{c7} has been proposed to tackle these challenges by integrating focal loss and optimizing multi-class learning, setting new standards of performance in the field of 3D object detection.